znck/Mastering-Vue/Chapter 1/README.md

 # Introduction

 Mastering Vue is an advanced take on building applications with Vue.
 The book takes the readers on a vuetiful journey of creating an app, undertaking a progressive learning approach.
 We begin with a minimal starter app and incrementally improve it throughout the book.
-We shall introduce new topics which we will discuss in detail and use in the app.
-It focuses on real-world use, and we will consider every tool available to vue ecosystem in detail.
+We shall introduce new topics as required and discuss in detail before using in the example application.
+It focuses on real-world use, and we will consider every tool available to Vue ecosystem in detail.

-For developers new to vue.js, this chapter will provides an adequate base to work throughout the book and help you mastering Vue.
-We focus on following fundamentals of Vue:
+For developers new to Vue, this chapter will provides an adequate base to work throughout the book and help you mastering Vue.
+We focus on following fundamentals:

 * What is Vue?
 * What is a Vue application?